 Contrary to the initiator, the target module has a purely reactive behaviour.
-There is no need to use a SC\THREAD to describe the target behaviour: A simple method is enough.
+There is no need to use a SC\THREAD : The target behaviour is entirely described by the call-back function cmdReceived(), that is executed when a VCI command packet is received by the target module.

-The VCI communication channel is a point-to-point bi-directionnal channel, encapsulating two separated uni-directionnal channels : one to transmit the VCI command packet, one to transmit the VCI response packet.
+The VCI communication channel is a point-to-point bi-directionnal channel, encapsulating two separated uni-directionnal channels: one to transmit the VCI command packet, one to transmit the VCI response packet.